Dumplingz/lattigo-experiments/README.md

 # A Fork of the Lattigo repository
 This repository is a fork of the original lattigo repository.
-It contains the experimental results in the paper "Running Functions on Pooled Data without Leakage: Comparing Solutions Over Scope, Trust, and Performance" for CrypTen and Torch on FashionMNIST and CIFAR datasets, along with the scripts used to run the experiments.
+It contains the experimental results in the paper "Running Functions on Pooled Data without Leakage: Comparing Solutions Over Scope, Trust, and Performance" for Lattigo, along with the scripts used to run the experiments.

 ## Setup